-Students have a lot of flexibility in planning their path to graduation.
-Students will meet with their counselors to determine their own Personal Graduation Plan (PGP).
+Students have flexibility in planning their path to graduation.
+Students will meet with their counselors to make their own Personal Graduation Plan (PGP).

-- at least 22 credits (required by the Foundation High School Program)
+- complete at least 22 credits (required by the Foundation High School Program)

 - pass the End-of-Course exams in Algebra I, Biology, English I & II, and U.S. History

-- Complete and submit a post-secondary financial aid application (FAFSA or TASFA)
+- finish and submit a post-secondary financial aid application (FAFSA or TASFA)

-- Complete additional requirements such as Speech, Instruction in Cardiopulmonary Resuscitation (CPR), and instruction on proper interaction with Peace Officers
+- fulfill additional requirements such as Speech, Instruction in Cardiopulmonary Resuscitation (CPR), and instruction on proper interaction with Peace Officers

 To be considered for the top ten percent and automatic admission to Texas public universities, a student must earn a Distinguished Level of Achievement diploma.